 All oral products:

-- Take in the evening, unless your doctor tells you otherwise.
+- Give this drug in the evening, unless your doctor tells you otherwise.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

 - Shake well before use.